Midnight Special (film)

-Midnight Special is a 2016 American science fiction film written and directed by Jeff Nichols, and produced by Sarah Green and Brian Kavanaugh-Jones.
-The film stars Michael Shannon, Joel Edgerton, Kirsten Dunst, Adam Driver, Jaeden Martell, and Sam Shepard.
-It is Nichols's fourth full-length film and his first studio production.
+Midnight Special is a 2016 American Southern Gothic science fiction thriller film written and directed by Jeff Nichols, and produced by Sarah Green and Brian Kavanaugh-Jones.
+It stars Michael Shannon, Joel Edgerton, Kirsten Dunst, Adam Driver, Jaeden Martell (Note: Credited as Jayden Lieberher.) and Sam Shepard.

+The film follows a Texas man (Shannon) that takes his 8-year-old son (Martell) on the run across the Southern United States to protect him from government authorities and religious extremists pursuing them after they discover that he possesses supernatural powers.

+Midnight Special marks Nichols' first major studio production, who produced and distributed the film with Warner Bros.
+Pictures.
 It was selected to compete for the Golden Bear at the 66th Berlin International Film Festival.

-Shannon plays a father who escapes with his son from both the government and a cult after they discover that his son has special powers.
-The film began a theatrical release on March 18 by Warner Bros.
-Pictures, expanding wider in subsequent weeks.
-It received positive reviews from critics and grossed $7 million worldwide against its $18 million budget.
+The film began a theatrical release on March 18, expanding wider in subsequent weeks.
+Despite receiving positive critical acclaim, the film grossed $7 million worldwide against its $18 million budget.

 Plot

-In a motel, Roy Tomlin and his friend Lucas watch an Amber alert for 8-year-old Alton Meyer and his reported abductor, Roy, while the boy reads on the floor.
+In West Texas, Roy Tomlin and his childhood friend Lucas hear an Amber alert for 8-year-old Alton Meyer and his reported abductor, Roy, while the boy reads comic books in the car.

-At the Ranch, a religious cult in rural Texas, Pastor Calvin Meyer dispatches two of his parishioners to retrieve Alton.
+At the Ranch, a religious cult in San Angelo, Texas, Pastor Calvin Meyer dispatches two of his parishioners to retrieve Alton.
 He then faces his congregation as the FBI executes a warrant at their church.
 NSA communications analyst Paul Sevier asks Calvin how numbers sent via encoded satellite transmissions made their way into his sermons.
-Calvin explains that Alton speaks in tongues and gave the numbers to Calvin.
-As Alton's powers grew, his mother Sarah abandoned him, and members of the Ranch have been raising him, with Pastor Meyer as his adoptive father.
-It is also noted in this sequence that Roy is Alton's biological father.
-Roy is protective of Alton, doing everything in his power to avert danger.
+Calvin explains that Alton speaks in tongues and gave the numbers to Calvin, interpreting them to be from God.
+As Alton's powers grew, his mother Sarah abandoned him, and members of the Ranch have been raising him, with Pastor Meyer adopting him, from his biological father, Roy, who later rescued his son from the Ranch.

-After a violent confrontation with a state trooper, Roy and Lucas seek cover at the home of Elden, a former Ranch member.
+After Lucas kills a state trooper during an accident, the trio seek cover at the Arkansas home of Elden, an ex-Ranch member.
 During the night, an earthquake seems to wake Roy and Lucas.
 When they break down the door to Alton's room, they find him linked to Elden by blinding beams of light directly from his eyes into Elden's.
 Roy knocks out Elden and covers up Alton, who is extremely photosensitive.
-They take Elden's van and continue on toward a location that Alton specified.
+They take Elden's van and continue on toward a rendezvous location in the Florida panhandle that Alton specified.
 Members of the Ranch seem to know this location, but the FBI is desperately trying to figure out where the trio are headed.

-When they stop at a gas station, Alton seems to destroy a satellite, creating a rain of debris crashing down on them.
+When they stop at a Louisiana gas station, Alton seems to destroy a satellite, creating a rain of debris crashing down on them.
 They drive to Sarah Tomlin's house, and she is overjoyed to be reunited with her son.
-After they watch the news together, Alton explains that he caused the satellite to crash because the police were using it to track him.
+After they watch the news together, Alton explains that he caused the satellite to crash because federal authorities were using it to track him.